PlayerData/playerdata_chrome_extension/README.md

 - You should now have this plugin installed.

 This extension will also work in Firefox by loading a temporary extension (or packaging and loading from a file).

+# Updates
+- pull the code
+- Go to `chrome://extensions` in your browswer.
+- Reload the plugin